anton-bregolas/Tunetable/README.md

 - Add show original order option.
 - Design an element inserting an example link on click.
 - Export custom Tunetable in plain list format on request.
-- Get rid of innerHTML in favour of appendChild.
 - Consider @media requests for mobile devices.

 ## DONE:

+[v.0.6]

++ Refactored the fetch request function using async-await syntax.
++ Bonus messages now run in parallel to the asynchronous fetch loop.
++ Fine-tested and corrected the calculation of delay that triggers them.
++ Got rid of innerHTML in favour of createElement / appendChild everywhere.

 [v.0.5]